-In September 2012 the BMJ launched a US edition of bmj.com.
-The BMJ's website is updated daily, and US readers account for around a quarter of the total traffic every month.
-The BMJ wanted to provide US readers with a website that prioritized content that is more relevant to them.
+The BMJ maintains a US edition of bmj.com.
+The BMJ's website is updated daily, and US readers account for around a third of the total traffic every month.
+The BMJ aims to provide US readers with a website that prioritizes content that is more relevant to them.

-The online launch of a US edition is driven by the BMJ’s vision to increase the quantity and range of US content.
-The journal has strengthened its editorial presence in the US.
-Elizabeth Loder will continue to work in the US as one of the journal's research editors and our clinical epidemiology editor.
-Joining her is Jose Merino, our US clinical research editor, and Edward Davies, who as US news and features editor will be commissioning comment and news articles from New York.
+The online US edition is driven by The BMJ’s efforts to increase the quantity and range of US content.
+The journal has an important editorial presence in the US.
+Elizabeth Loder in the US is the head of the journal's research section.

 The US edition reflects the journal’s role as an international medical publication and its commitment to an international audience.

 An editorial published to mark the launch of The BMJ in the US explains more.